Fractional CMO playbook for AI infrastructure

 Developer tools growth usually breaks when the company tries to market like a SaaS company instead of earning trust like an infrastructure layer.

-Healthtech growth usually breaks when the company treats a multi-buyer market like a single-message problem.
+Healthtech growth usually breaks when a company treats a multi-buyer market like a single-message problem.
+Here is how to sequence the fix.

-Series C marketing is no longer about proving that channels can create pipeline; it is about proving the company can lead a category.
+Series C marketing is no longer about proving channels can create pipeline; it is about proving the company can lead a category.